jonschr/Naked-Clean-SCHEDULER/README.md

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

+## Remove the two <br> tags above the total

+There are a couple of <br> tags that appear just above the <fieldset> which contains the total price.
+We should remove those, as they add spacing that's inconsistent with the rest of the document.

 ## Update the markup of the unavailable/available legend just above the calendar
 Here's what it should probably look like (please note that this is considerably simpler than what's there now: